Work permits for employees in Germany: A complete guide for employers [2024]

 • A cover letter that explains the reason for the stay and the duration.

 • Approval by the Federal Employment Agency.
 Employees from EU member states, European Free Trade Association (EFTA) countries, and workers who hold an EU Blue Card and meet certain salary minimum and general pension scheme contribution requirements do not need approval from the Federal Employment Agency.
-Employees from so-called “third countries,” which are nations that are not part of the European Union whose citizens don’t qualify for the EU right to free movement, must be approved by the Federal Employment Agency.
+Employees from so-called “third countries,” which are nations that are not part of the European Union and whose citizens don’t qualify for the EU right to free movement, must be approved by the Federal Employment Agency.

 • Proof of a clean criminal record.